 Demographic segmentation in Userpilot.

 For example, a streaming service might segment its users by age, offering different content recommendations.
-Teenagers might be shown the latest trending shows, while older viewers could receive recommendations for classic films or documentaries.
+Teenagers might be shown the latest trending shows, while older viewers could receive recommendations for classic films.

 Geographic segmentation